What is GIS?

 The key component in GIS is geography - information about the earth and the objects found on it.
 Its use has billion-dollar implications for businesses and governments.
 It can be used for choosing school sites, targeting market segments, planning distribution networks, responding to emergencies, or redrawing government boundaries.
 GIS specialists make devices that view and analyze data from a geographic perspective.
 They link locations to information, such as people to addresses, buildings to parcels of land, or intersections within a city grid system.

 The GIS field began in the second half of the 20th century, when computer programmers discovered that maps could be made by changing data into code.
-For generations cartography had changed little, but the addition of computers, aerial photography, satellite imagery, and improved data-collection techniques have provided an almost infinite amount of geographical data.
-The vast amount of information now available must be managed and presented in an understandable fashion to the people who need it.
+Adding computers, aerial photography, satellite imagery, and improved data-collection techniques to cartography have opened the door to an almost infinite amount of geographical data.
+This vast amount of information must be managed and presented in an understandable fashion to the people who need it.

 What Does a GIS Major Do?

-GIS professionals collect geographically related data and use that data for analysis and planning.
+In a nutshell, GIS professionals collect geographically related data and use that data for analysis and planning.
+Professionals in the field work with specialists in other fields -- such as government and public administration, criminal justice, or natural resource management -- using their data to create maps, integrate information, visualize scenarios, resolve complex issues and present ideas.
 The data might be used to create property boundaries, to write descriptions of land that can be used for legal purposes in leases and deeds, or to plot demographic patterns for land development.
-The data can be turned into text, maps, charts, and even three-dimensional drawings.
-Mapping is one of the most common practices of a GIS specialist.

-The number of applications already available has even sifted down to the personal level.
-Consumers now enjoy computer-generated driving directions, Global Positioning Systems in their cars, personalized weather maps, and computer programs for home landscaping and architecture.
+The number of applications available has already even sifted down to the personal level.
+Consumers can enjoy computer-generated driving directions, Global Positioning Systems in their cars, personalized weather maps, and computer programs for home landscaping and architecture.
 GIS professionals help develop programs such as these.

 Preparing for a Degree in GIS

 GIS training includes spatial analysis, geographic information systems, and remote sensing.
 Coursework generally includes classes in natural and human social systems, applied geography, and cartography.
 Students who want to develop their resume might consider classes in calculus, finite mathematics, analytic geometry, and computer programming among their elective courses.
 Elective courses might also include advanced GIS techniques, physical geography, or human geography.
-Students in GIS programs often have second majors or minors in geological sciences, biology, computer science, mathematics or criminal justice.
+Students in GIS programs often have second science-related majors or minors in geological sciences, biology, computer science, or mathematics.

 Is an Advanced Degree Necessary to Work in GIS?

-Some colleges offer one- or two-year GIS certificate programs, which have been developed to fill a growing need for GIS skills in today's job market.
-Many of these certificate programs are at the graduate level, but are not considered graduate degrees.
-Prerequisites vary; the certificate is often used by graduates in other fields to supplement their professional skills.
-Check with the individual school to determine its status.
+Some colleges offer one- or two-year GIS certificate programs.
+Prerequisites vary; many of these certificate programs are at the graduate level, but are not considered graduate degrees.
+These certificate program is often used by graduates in other fields to supplement their professional skills.
+Check with the individual school to determine the status of its certificate programs.